-- A. Those in classification A may decertify provided it does not cause the Department to drop below 17 paramedics.
-Such requests shall be approved on a first-come, first-served basis. - B. Those in classification B may decertify once the Department has appointed (through hiring or classification change) another paramedic to fill the paramedic vacancy they would create.
-Such requests shall be approved in seniority order based on length of service as a paramedic in this Department. - B. C. Those in classification CB may request to decertify and the City may allow them to decertify once the Department has appointed another paramedic to fill the paramedic vacancy they would create.
-Such requests shall be approved in seniority order based on length of service as a paramedic in this Department. - 20.4 No employee shall be terminated due to a temporary loss of his/hertheir paramedic certification. - 20.5 Minimum For 2023, minimum staffing for paramedics for leave selections will be eleven (11).
-Effective January 1, 2024, minimum staffing for paramedics for leave selection will be seventeen (17). - 20.6 Captain Paramedic (PM) Classification Phase-Out - A. Current Captain Paramedics have the option to decertify as a PM.
-Pay Effective January 1, 2024, the Captain Paramedic rank will be eliminated.
-Those captains who held the Captain Paramedic rank as of December 31, 2023, will be red circled at their current rate of pay (Captain Paramedic (step and years of service) rate until such time as the appropriate declassified Captain (step and years of service) rate is greater than their current Captain Paramedic red-circled rate. - B. Effective January 1, 2024, three (3.0%) of the top step firefighter (without competency) salary will be added to the monthly base wage of captains who maintain their paramedic certification.
+- 20.5 For 2023, minimum staffing for paramedics for leave selections will be eleven (11).
+Effective January 1, 2024, minimum staffing for paramedics for leave selection will be seventeen (17). - 20.6 Captain Paramedic (PM) Classification Phase-Out - A. Effective January 1, 2024, the Captain Paramedic rank will be eliminated.
+Those captains who held the Captain Paramedic rank as of December 31, 2023, will be red circled at their current rate of pay (Captain Paramedic step and years of service) until such time as the appropriate Captain (step and years of service) rate is greater than their red-circled rate. - B. Effective January 1, 2024, three (3.0%) of the top step firefighter (without competency) salary will be added to the monthly base wage of captains who maintain their paramedic certification.
 The Department will continue to pay for the educational requirements necessary for Captains with medic certification to keep their paramedic certification.
 Such captains will mentor current paramedics, evaluate probationary paramedics (who have been cleared to and may act as a primary paramedic on an emergency scene), and may act themselves as a paramedic on an emergency scene.
-Except as provided in paragraph D below, Captains with paramedic certification will not have paramedic duties as their primary role and will not be considered paramedics for minimum staffing purposes. - 1.
-Must give one (1) year notice by July 1 or January 1 effective samedate following year. - 2.
-The City will allow three (3) per six (6) month period to decertify as a PM.

-- a.
-In the event more than three (3) Captains desire to decertify in the same six (6) month period, seniority within the Captain rank will determine which three will be allowed to decertify. - B. Paramedics hired prior to January 1, 2017 or members approved to become paramedics prior to January 1, 2017 may decertify as a PM when promoted: or are grandfathered and the above language will apply. - C. Paramedics hired_promoted after January 1, 2017 must2023, will not be required to decertify as a PM-when promoted to Captain. - D. Effective January 1, 2024, if a Captain who has maintained paramedic certification voluntarily accepts a request from the Department to serve as a primary paramedic, the Captain will receive an additional twelve percent (12%) of the top step firefighter rate (without competency) for all hours worked as a primary paramedic.
+Except as provided in paragraph D below, Captains with paramedic certification will not have paramedic duties as their primary role and will not be considered paramedics for minimum staffing purposes. - C. Paramedics promoted after January 1, 2023, will not be required to decertify when promoted to Captain. - D. Effective January 1, 2024, if a Captain who has maintained paramedic certification voluntarily accepts a request from the Department to serve as a primary paramedic, the Captain will receive an additional twelve percent (12%) of the top step firefighter rate (without competency) for all hours worked as a primary paramedic.
 This premium will be paid in addition to the three percent (3%) certification pay described in Paragraph B above.

-ARTICLE 21 - 21.
-Vacancies and Working Out of Classification
+ARTICLE 21 - Vacancies and Working Out of Classification